top of page

 What is the prevalence in Switzerland ?

-Although Bartonella infections are common, there are no studies on the prevalence in humans.
-However, publications have shown that approximately 8 to 12% of cats are affected by Bartonella henselae in Switzerland, and that 15.3% of cats and 3.6% of dogs are infected on average worldwide [ 11 - 12 ].
+Although Bartonella infections are common, there are as yet no studies on prevalence in humans.
+However, published studies have shown that between 8% and 12% of cats in Switzerland are infected with Bartonella henselae, and an average of 15.3% of cats and 3.6% of dogs worldwide [11-12].

-In Switzerland, nearly 1.8 million cats and 500,000 dogs coexist with humans, thus constituting a significant potential source of contamination for Bartonella .
+In Switzerland, some 1.8 million cats and 500,000 dogs live alongside humans, making them a major potential source of Bartonella contamination.

-Finally, up to 40% of ticks carry Bartonella henselae in Europe [ 13 ].
+Finally, up to 40% of ticks in Europe carry Bartonella henselae [13].

 Bartonella, Lyme disease co-infection